osilander/bacterial-genomics-intro/ngs-voi/index.rst

 Before we start
 ---------------

-Lets see how our directory structure looks so far:
+Lets see what the directory structure looks like so far:

 .. code:: bash